 One of the most serious concerns is refeeding syndrome, a potentially fatal condition characterized by severe fluid and electrolyte shifts.
 This is caused by rapid reintroduction of glucose (carbohydrates) to your body after a long period of starvation or malnutrition.
 Symptoms include irregular heartbeat, fatigue, muscle weakness, and in severe cases, organ failure (3).

-To avoid such complications, start with small portions of easily digestible, nutrient-dense foods.
+This is unlikely to occur after a short fast, but to avoid any complications, start with small portions of easily digestible, nutrient-dense foods.
 Gradually increase the quantity and diversity of foods over several days, giving your body time to adjust to processing food again.

 Hydration is also crucial during this period.
 Water, herbal tea, or bone broth can help maintain electrolyte balance and aid digestion (1).
-Another safety concern is blood sugar spikes, which can occur if you consume high-sugar foods immediately after a fast.
+Another safety concern is rebound high blood sugar, which can occur if you consume high-sugar foods immediately after a fast.
 This can lead to symptoms like dizziness, fatigue, and confusion.

 Finally, remember that breaking a fast is not just about the physical aspects.
 It’s also important to prepare mentally.
 Be mindful of your eating, savor each bite, and listen to your body’s signals of hunger and fullness.